[Fix] The application was unable to start correctly (0xc0000005)

 5. After installing all the missing drivers, check to see if the issue still persists.

-14. Reconfigure Registry
+14. Reconfigure the registry.

 1. Press “Windows” + “R” to open the Run prompt.

-2. Type in “regedit” and press “enter” to launch the registry editor.
+2. Type in “regedit” and press “Enter” to launch the Registry Editor.

 Open Regedit

-3. Inside the registry editor, navigate to the following location.
+3. Inside the Registry Editor, navigate to the following location.

 HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Windows\AppInit_Dlls

-4. Double click on the “LoadAppInit_DLLs” entry on the right side of the screen.
+4. Double-click on the “LoadAppInit_DLLs” entry on the right side of the screen.

 Clicking on the Option